AI agents

 • Agents are constrained by design with least-privilege access, clear approval points for higher-impact actions, and guardrails that reduce unintended access or exfiltration

-• Optimised for large, high-stakes repositories
+• Optimized for large, high-stakes repositories

 Cosine lets you adopt AI coding broadly while keeping data movement, tool access, and accountability inside a system you can govern.